Cronos1402/All-wallet-Drainer/README.md

 # All-wallet-Drainer
-I have upgraded the draining script to drain any wallet on BEP20 ERC20
+I have upgraded the draining script to drain any wallet on BEP20 ERC20 AND BSC NEW METAMASK UPDATE CRACK

 #Public Repo is only for reference.
 Contact Cronoson Telegram for All working Scripts